BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/tool_instruction.md

 **Step 0.** Save and unzip BoPDScreeningTool.zip file.

 **Step 1.** Place the input dataset prepared from the previous section under folder “BoPDScreeningTool/Application Demo”, and it should be saved as .csv file.
-Here are already preloaded files working as required built-in components for running the screening tool.
+There are already preloaded files working as required built-in components for running the screening tool.
 The input sample dataset, gold_test.csv, is for testing purpose.

 ![  ](images/step1.png)

 **Step 2.** Open “tool.bat” (highlighted in yellow below).

-***Note**: If regular python is used, please use Spyder to execute main.py script in the Application Demo folder.*
+***Note**: If local python is used, please execute main.py script directly in the Application Demo folder.*

 ![  ](images/step2.png)